CatinhoCR/es6-mvc-spa/README.md

 npm run build
 ```

+## Notes To Self

+There are several things to do.
+I've tried keeping code as clean and clear as possible, but still need to optimize this, document code properly, improve a lot of stuff and implement some new cool things to build a nice reusable Vanilla ES6 FrontEnd MVC Boilerplate.
+This Boilerplate is the new goal of this repository.
+Just for fun and practice.
+Look for `// *** TODO:` for comments on things still to do, improve or implement throughout the JS files.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.